TS-Challenge/Blockchain_Challenge/README.md

 - Use the provided `calculateSHA256` function in `block.go` to help with hash calculation.
 - Ensure that each block's `PreviousHash` correctly points to the hash of the previous block.
 - Implement proper validation for transactions based on their type and amount.

+## Submission Guidelines
+- After completing the challenge, submit the link to your forked GitHub repository in the LMS submission link text box.

 ## Evaluation Criteria